-Mid-April 2025 TRFS Update
+Mid-November 2025 TRFS Update

 RANCH NEWS ARTICLES!

 You can see the latest ranch news articles under “Resources” then go down to the “Ranch Articles” tab.
-The latest article discusses the Texas Land Trends Report and what that means for Texas.
+Our featured article asks hunters to be on the lookout this season for tick fever and screwworms in hopes to better minimize the spread.
 Read more.
 These articles are also featured in our bi-weekly email newsletter.

 STAY INFORMED WITH OUR PROPERTY UPDATES!